Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 * [Terraform](/install-tools/terraform.md)
 * [Ansible](https://www.cyberciti.biz/faq/how-to-install-and-configure-latest-version-of-ansible-on-ubuntu-linux/)

-Before Installing MariaDB using docker via Ansible [Generate Access Keys](/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md#generate-access-keys-access-key-id-and-secret-access-key), [Generate key-pair using ssh keygen](/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md#generate-key-pairpublic-key-private-key-using-ssh-keygen) and [Deploy EC2 instance via Terraform](/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md#deploy-ec2-instance-via-terraform).
+Before Installing MariaDB using docker via Ansible [Generate Access Keys](/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md#generate-access-keys-access-key-id-and-secret-access-key), [Generate key-pair using ssh keygen](/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md#generate-key-pairpublic-key-private-key-using-ssh-keygen) and [Deploy EC2 instance via Terraform](/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md#deploy-ec2-instance-via-terraform).

 ## Deploy MariaDB container using Ansible
 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

 To run Ansible, we have to create a **.yml** file, which is also known as `Ansible-Playbook`.
 In our **.yml** file, we use the `community.docker` collection to deploy the MariaDB container.
 We also need to map the container port to the host port, which is `3306` in our case.
-Below is a **.yml** file called **mariadb_module.yml** which will do this for us.
+Below is a **.yml** file named **mariadb_module.yml** that will do this for us.

 ```console
 ---